A look at measures passed by the Maryland General Assembly

 OYSTERS RESTORATION

-Five oyster sanctuaries would be permanently protected in the law to prohibit catching oysters.
-Hogan vetoed the bill, and the House has voted to override the veto.
-The Senate is expected to vote before session ends.
+Five oyster sanctuaries will be permanently protected in the law to prohibit catching oysters.
+Hogan vetoed the bill, and General Assembly overrode his veto.

 RAPE KIT-TESTING